lurgh/infinitive/README.md

 #### Notes About Multi-Zone Systems

 Multi-zone systems are supported in this version.
-We have tested it on a 2-zone system but it should work at least up to 4 and most likely up to the apparent 8-zone limit of the Infinity architecture.
+We have tested it on a 2-zone system and others have gone up to 6 zones.
+It should work up to the apparent 8-zone limit of the Infinity architecture.
 Please get in touch if you have success or difficulty with a zoned system.

 The UI will automatically show all the zones, listed in order of their index number.
 The REST and internal APIs can access a single zone's data at a tine, or all zones in one go; if your application wants all the zone data then it's more efficient to use the latter since the per-zone APIs will be slower owing to each one needing make redundant requests to the system.
 The all-zones API is read-only; use the per-zone PUT method to make changes to a zone's configuration.
 The MQTT API has global and per-zone data as documented above.
 The websocket API (used by the UI) is read-only and includes global data and all zones.

+There is some cleverness wired into infinitive which calculates per-zone airflow fractions when the fan is running.
+Currently this calculation is based on empirical observations of the author's system, and is published only through MQTT.

+The airflow weighting calculation depends on the zone assessment (static pressure measurements) done periodically by the system, combined with the damper open percentages at the moment.
+The author has been unable to find data emitted by the control to supply the static factors, so if you want the per-zone airflow to be calculated correctly, you'll need to determine these factors yourself, edit them into the code, and rebuild.
+If you want to attempt this, open an issue for guidance and to discuss simplifying injecting the needed factors.

 #### Unimplemented features